 PROGRAM UPDATESTurning Mass Timber Interest Into Projects Think Wood Expands Research Library Wood, Naturally Content Motivates Homeowners To Choose Wood AWC Tool Helps Designers Calculate Fire Resistance

 INDUSTRY NEWSGoogle’s Sidewalk Labs LLC Eyes World’s Biggest Timber Project With Construction Workers Scarce, Homebuilders Turn to Offsite Construction WoodWorks CEO Jennifer Cover Among Panelists Discussing Timber Innovation Custom Builder Launches Prefab Product Line Milwaukee Joins Mass Timber Building Movement

-INSIGHTS FROM THE COMPETITIONConcrete Industry Launches Campaign to Prevent Tall Wood Buildings
+INSIGHTS ON THE COMPETITIONConcrete Industry Launches Campaign to Prevent Tall Wood Buildings

 Turning Mass Timber Interest Into Projects